-These are understandable reasons for using a marketing automation solution – I also wrote a post about loyalty marketing automation (if you missed it, here’s your chance to check it out).
+These are understandable reasons for using a marketing automation solution.
 But after this, I started to think about something else: What does the future hold for us in this field?
 Especially in terms of driving customer loyalty?

 In order to find the answers, I asked 41 experts.
 And luckily, they even touched on fields that I didn’t originally plan to investigate, but their insights were so valuable that I couldn’t resist sharing them with you.

 So here come their thoughts!

 First off, why invest in marketing automation?

 While the question I asked from our experts was about the future of marketing automation, some of them mentioned another topic that shouldn’t be neglected – and I also found it follows my intro perfectly.
 Adam Vowles from TWDG.co.uk and Tracey Wallace from Big Commerce dived into “the whys”.
 More precisely, why and how marketing automation can help eCommerce marketers.

 Adam Vowles, Head of SEO, Suso Digital